ZITADEL Docs

 Project Grant

-To give a customer permissions to a project, a project grant to the customers organization is needed (search the granted organization by its domain).
+To grant a customer permission to a project, a project grant to the customer's organization is needed (search the granted organization by its domain).
 It is also possible to delegate only specific roles of the project to a certain customer.
-As soon as a project grant exists, the customer will see the project in the granted projects section of their organization and will be able to authorize their own users to the given project.
+As soon as a project grant exists, the customer will see the project in the granted projects section of their organization and will be able to assign roles to their own users to the given project.

-To give a user permission to a project an authorization is needed.
-All organizations which own the project or received a grant are able to authorize users.
-It is also possible to authorize users outside the own company if the exact login name of the user is known.
+To give a user permission to a project, a role assignment is needed.
+All organizations that own projects or received a grant can assign roles to users to have access to projects.
+It is also possible to assign roles to users outside the own company if the exact login name of the user is known.

 Project Login